jhumphry/gazetteer_etl/README.md

                                 [--maintenance-work-mem MAINTENANCE_WORK_MEM]
                                 FILE [TYPE]

-    Upload USGNIS data to a PostgreSQL database
+    Upload gazetteer data to a PostgreSQL database

     positional arguments:
       FILE                  The file to extract and upload data from